refinedev/refine/documentation/tutorial/essentials/data-fetching/listing-data/index.md

 ## Summary

-In this chapter, we've learned about the Refine's `useList` hook to fetch a list of records from our API.
+In this step, we've learned about the Refine's `useList` hook to fetch a list of records from our API.
 We've also learned about pagination, sorting and filtering through the `useList` hook.

 Refine also offers `useInfiniteList` hook to fetch a list of records with infinite scrolling and `useTable` hook to fetch a list of records with additional features on top of `useList` hook.
 You can check the [Hooks](#) section of the Data Fetching guide and [Tables](#) guide to learn more about these hooks and their usages.